 There are also plenty of restaurants and cafes where you can chill.
 The marina of Constanta is many tourists’ favorite sport for a drink.

 To learn about its history that dates more than 2,000 years back, go to the National History and Archaeology Museum.

 Constanta also has excellent cultural sites like the Great Mahmudiye Mosque and the Orthodox Cathedral.

-15# Places to Visit in Romania: Bâlea Lake
+15. Best Places to Visit in Romania: Bâlea Lake

 Bâlea Lake is a beautiful natural wonder located in Cartisoara, Sibiu Country, in central Romania.
 It is situated at 2,034 meters in the Fagaras Mountains, also known as the Transylvanian Alps.

 Visiting this lake during the summer will be a perfect time for a picnic and hiking.
 The Balea Lake to Balea Waterfall is a famous hiking trail that is renowned for its breathtaking scenery.